University of Surrey Hockey Club

 “The best club at the university of Surrey, no one has made me feel more welcome.” - All of our members ever

-With two mens and three ladies teams there is plenty of opportunity to play at a competitive level every Wednesday.
-With both our 1st teams in Southeastern 1A, hockey has become recognised as a performance sport within Surrey.
+With two Men's and three Ladies teams there is plenty of opportunity to play at a competitive level every Wednesday.
+With our Ladies 1st XI in the Women's Premier League and our Men's 1st XI in South Eastern Tier 1, hockey has become recognised as a performance sport within Surrey.

 Most of our members would agree that they play hockey to spend time with their friends and enjoy the great atmosphere that the sport breeds.
 Mixed hockey retains that competitive element whilst having a more relaxed tone than BUCS Wednesday.